 Between 3 and 6 people in 100 in the UK are thought to experience SAD.
 Many more, perhaps as many as 12-13 in 100, have winter blues.
 SAD is less common in countries near to the equator where the hours of sunlight are more constant and bright throughout the year.
 SAD usually first begins between the ages of 20 to 30 but it can develop at any age.
 It affects four times as many women as men.

 What causes seasonal affective disorder (SAD)?

 The exact cause is not clear.
 The amount of sunlight affects the number of nerve messages which you send from the eyes to certain parts of the brain.
 The activity of nerve messages caused by sunlight affects the level of certain brain chemicals (such as serotonin) and hormones (such as melatonin).
 These chemicals and hormones affect your mood.
 With less sunlight during the winter months, changes in the balance of these chemicals and hormones may trigger depression.

 Some people seem to inherit a tendency to develop SAD.
 About 1 in 7 first-degree relatives (mother, father, child, brother, sister) of people with SAD are also affected.

-People with SAD start to get symptoms, like difficulty in waking up and eating more starchy foods, in September.
-These symptoms become worse as the hours of daylight get shorter.
-The most severe symptoms such as not wanting to see family and friends and depression tend to occur between November and January.
+People with SAD start to develop symptoms, like difficulty in waking up and eating more starchy foods, in September.
+These symptoms become worse as the hours of daylight become shorter.
+The most severe symptoms, such as not wanting to see family and friends and depression, tend to occur between November and January.